Widex Hearing Aids

 - T-DEX is a neck loop that communicates with the hearing aid’s telecoil.

 - SCOLA models use a FM transmitter and receiver setup.
 This product is great for students in a classroom setting and professionals at conferences or seminars.
-The receiver is located near the teacher or speaker and sends a clear sounding signal via a FM frequency to the person’s hearing aid adding enhanced clarity for the listener.
+The receiver is located near the teacher or speaker and sends a clear sounding signal via a FM frequency to the person’s hearing aid, enhancing clarity for the listener.

 Widex was founded in Denmark by two friends, Christian Topholm and Erik Westermann, in 1956.
 Here are some of the recent milestones for the company: